-Oh, to be on a lonely desert island right now, listening to the waves as they roll in, dozing in the shade of palm trees - wouldn't that be nice?
+Oh, to be on a lonely desert island right now, listening to the waves as they roll in, dozing in the shade of palm trees – wouldn't that be nice?
 Well, not to be a Debbie Downer, but this recipe can't physically take you to a tropical island.
-It can, however, fool your senses into thinking you're there, because not only does it look like a desert island, but it tastes like a dessert island!
+It can, however, fool your senses into thinking you're there, because not only does it look like a tropical island, but it tastes like a tropical island!
 This summer cake is centered around a small island surrounded by a deep ocean blue glaze, topped with chocolate mint palm trees.
 It's too good to resist, trust us!

 For the cake:

 - ½ stick butter for the batter, softened

 - 2 eggs

 - ½ stick butter to mix with the cake, softened